muhammad-tamim/JavaScript-notes/README.md

 In JavaScript, any value used in a conditional statement gets automatically converted to true or false.

-There are 8 total falsy values in js, everything else is truthy:
+There are 6 total falsy values in js, everything else is truthy:

 - false
 - 0
-- -0
-- 0n (BigInt)
 - ""
 - null
 - undefined